jwongso/jwongso/README.md

 - 👋 Hi, I’m @jwongso
 - 👀 I’m interested in finding a new home
-- 🌱 I’m currently learning ABAP and cryptocurrency tech
+- 🌱 I’m currently learning ABAP eventhough there are two technology areas that I am willing to learn more: cryptocurrency and AI/ML/DL techs
-- 💞️ I’m looking to collaborate on something useful
+- 💞️ I’m looking for a collaboration in something useful or make life easier
-- 📫 How to reach me juni(at)riseup(dot)net
+- 📫 How to reach me?
+Feel free to send me an email: juni(at)riseup(dot)net

 <!---
-jwongso/jwongso is a father, husband and software engineer who is getting bored (sometimes) and looking for new challenges
+jwongso/jwongso is a father, husband and software engineer who is looking for new challenges and achievements.
 --->